 The conditions in the hatchery are designed to mirror the natural life-cycle of salmon, as well as allowing us to naturally synchronise growth in a way that means we can get fresh, healthy fish to your plate all year round.
 Growth is synchronised by using lights to mimic longer daylight hours, and varying the temperature of the water that we hold the eggs and small fish in, while changes in day length prepare the fish for their transfer to sea.

-You can read more about each of our hatchery sites below.
+You can read more about each of our sites below:

 Our Bridport Hatchery is at the mouth of the Brid River in the State’s north east.
 The hatchery was originally established in 1964, and was home to Tasmania’s first commercial trout farm.
 Today, the hatchery operates as a flow-through aquaculture facility, with water drawn from the Brid River before being returned to the Estuary.